sogilis/csv_fast_importer/README.md

 ```
 This will connect to `localhost` PostgreSQL database without user (see `config/database.postgres.yml`) and create a new database dedicated to tests.

+*Warning:* database instance have to allow database creation with `UTF-8` encoding.

 Finally, you can run all tests with RSpec like this:

 ```sh